koichirokato/RSNPUnit/README_EnglishVer.md

 In production

-### 3.3 Connect to the Unit use ROS
+### 3.3 Connect to the Unit use ROS(or some socket client)

 Use socket communication of python.
 You can use [RSNPUnitConnector_ROS_pkg](https://github.com/koichirokato/RSNPUnit/tree/master/RSNPUnitConnector_ROS_pkg/rsnpunitconnector_pkg)
+And you can use [RSNPUnitConnector_Socket_sample](https://github.com/koichirokato/RSNPUnit/blob/master/RSNPUnitConnector_Socket_sample/Python/Socket_sample.py)

 ### 3.4 Check the status